Jurors at trial in Daunte Wright slaying go under microscope

 Prosecutors charged Potter, who resigned two days after the shooting, with first- and second-degree manslaughter, saying she was an experienced officer who was trained to know better.
 The most serious charge requires prosecutors to prove recklessness; the lesser only requires them to prove culpable negligence.
 Minnesota’s sentencing guidelines call for a sentence of just over seven years on the first-degree manslaughter count, and four years for second-degree.
 But prosecutors have said they’ll seek a longer sentence.

 Attorneys who aren’t involved in the case expect both sides to give jurors a thorough vetting, as they did in Chauvin’s trial.
 The pool will come from Hennepin County, which includes Minneapolis and is the state’s most populous county.
 Hennepin is 74% white, 14% Black, 7.5% Asian and 7% Latino, according to census data.
-Brooklyn Center is one of the most diverse cities in the state, at 46% white, 29% Black, 16% Asian and 15% Latino.
+Brooklyn Center, the suburb where Wright was killed, is one of the most diverse communities in the state, at 46% white, 29% Black, 16% Asian and 15% Latino.

 Mike Brandt, a local attorney who also isn’t involved in the case, said that if he was on the defense team, he’d rather have the case tried in a rural or suburban county.
 He said Hennepin tends to be “more on the liberal side,” with more people who support holding police accountable.